What is an Environmental, Social, and Governance (ESG)?

 5. Build Your ESG Reporting Roadmap

 This isn’t just a general idea.
-Your plan should clearly detail the specific metrics you’ll track for each and every one of your ESG goals.
-Think of it as the ultimate blueprint for your entire accountability process, which is pretty critical.
+Your ESG plan should clearly specify what metrics you are going to be monitoring for each and every one of your ESG initiatives.
+Consider it to be the template for your whole accountability system, which is kind of a critical one.

 6. Leverage Technology for ESG Reporting

-Honestly, getting the right technology in place can shift your ESG reporting from feeling like a chore to being a real strategic asset.
-It provides those crucial insights you need to make smarter decisions and really drive continuous improvement across the board.
+So long as you have the right technology in place, you can transform your ESG reporting from an overwhelming task to a strategic asset.
+It offers you those essential insights you need for making better decisions and for achieving continuous improvement overall.

 ERP